Estimated Reading Time : 2 minutes

 10. Causa Limeña

-The causa limeña is a cold dish made from yellow potato puree seasoned with chili and lime, layered with fillings such as chicken, tuna, or seafood.
+The Causa Limeña is a cold dish made of yellow potato purée seasoned with chili and lemon, layered with fillings like chicken, tuna, or seafood.

-Its vibrant color and freshness make it an ideal appetizer, perfect to start a meal with a light yet tasty touch.
+Its colorful presentation and freshness make it an ideal appetizer, perfect to start a meal with a light yet flavorful touch.

-These 10 dishes not only stand out for their flavor but also tell a story of Peru's diverse culture and geography.
+These 10 dishes not only stand out for their flavor but also tell a story about Colombia’s cultural and geographical diversity.

-From the coasts to the Andean highlands, every bite will take you on a journey through a country that has masterfully fused its millenary traditions with modern influences.
+From the coastlines to the Andean heights, every bite will take you on a journey through a country that has seamlessly fused ancient traditions with modern influences.